QP-structures of degree 3 and CLWX 2-algebroids: Abstract

 \section{Abstract}

-In this paper, we give the notion of an $\LWX$ 2-algebroid and show that a QP-structure of degree 3 gives rise to an $\LWX$ 2-algebroid.
-This generalizes the result that a QP-structure of degree 2 gives rise to a Courant algebroid.
-An $\LWX$ 2-algebroid can also be viewed as a categorified Courant algebroid.
-We show that one can obtain a Lie 3-algebra from an $\LWX$ 2-algebroid.
+In this paper, we give the notion of a $\LWX$ 2-algebroid and show that a QP-structure (symplectic NQ structure) of degree 3 gives rise to a $\LWX$ 2-algebroid.
+This is the higher analogue of the result that a QP-structure of degree 2 gives rise to a Courant algebroid.
+A $\LWX$ 2-algebroid can also be viewed as a categorified Courant algebroid.
+We show that one can obtain a Lie 3-algebra from a $\LWX$ 2-algebroid.
 Furthermore, $\LWX$ 2-algebroids are constructed from split Lie 2-algebroids and split Lie 2-bialgebroids.